It is nearly impossible to be healthy without good gut health.

 - Prevents foreign and toxic molecules from entering the bloodstream.

-Add to it that healthy intestine has a major role in detoxification by neutralizing or breaking down toxins ingested with food (by good intestinal bugs, so-called probiotics, as well as in the intestinal cell’s) and it becomes clear that any gut malfunction will adversely affect health.
+Add to it that a healthy intestine has a major role in detoxification by neutralizing or breaking down toxins ingested with food and it becomes clear that any gut malfunction will adversely affect health.

 What is gut health?